log-oscon/Standards/Stylesheets/Coding Style.md

 ## SCSS

-In writing SCSS, the above and all that follows, should be taken into account.
+In writing SCSS (where all files end with a **`.scss`** and not a `.sass`), the above and all that follows, should be taken into account.
 If the guideline seems duplicated follow the one from the SCSS section.

 ### Declaration ordering